 - 1 Click the rollover object to select it.

 - 2 Click Object ▶ Rollover ▶ Edit Rollover.

-- 3 Click Window ▶ Inspectors ▶ Links.
+- 3 Click Window Inspectors Links and Rollovers.

-- 4 In the Links and Rollovers inspector, choose a state from the Active rollover state list box:
+- 4 In the Links and Rollovers inspector, click the Edit rollover button , and choose a state from the Active rollover state list box:

 - Normal

 - Over

 - Down

 - 5 Modify the object properties, such as the color.

 - 6 Repeat steps 4 and 5 to modify the other states if needed.

-- Click the Finish editing rollover button (
+- 7 Click the Finish editing rollover button